Investing in times of crisis

 What can I do?

-Especially in “bad” times, we recommend regular investment.
-Because when prices are low, you receive more ETF shares for your money than when prices are high.
-If you invest at regular intervals over several points in time, you will be more successful on average than if you try to speculate on the one “perfect” point in time.
+Especially in bad times, we recommend investing regularly.
+Because when prices are low, you get more ETF units for your money compared to when prices are high.
+If you invest at regular intervals over several points in time, you will be more successful on average than if you try to bet on the “perfect” timing.
 We illustrate this so-called “dollar cost averaging” effect in this blog post based on the development during the “Corona year” 2020.

-Either way, you should avoid making emotional decisions and instead stick to your current plan.
-Finally, we have a few tips to help you succeed:
+Either way, you should avoid making emotional decisions and stick to your current strategy instead.
+To help you succeed, we have a few tips for you below:

-• Don’t drive yourself crazy by constantly checking your investments in the app.
+• Don’t drive yourself mad by constantly checking your investment in your investment app.

 • Don’t waste your time and energy reading financial news.